BIA English Language Arts Ms. Cheng

 List # 13

 Your child will be required to read and complete spelling homework everyday.
 Homework needs to be checked by a family member every night.
 Updates, letters, and announcements will also be sent home with your child and updated on the classroom website.
 I cannot stress enough how much better students do in class when they read at home.

 Please explain to your child that not all words have synon Antonyms.
 Students will recieve spelling homework on Monday.
 All spelling activities will be on one worksheet.
 Students can work on the homework at their own pacing or separate sheet of paper.
 Spelling homework should beturned in on Friday.
 Homework will account for 10% of the students' final grade.

 Spelling Homework (15-20 minutes daily)

-Thursday: Write each spelling word 3 times each and Study!!!!
+Thursday: Choose 10 spelling words and write each spelling word 3 times each -Study!!!!

 In class students will work hard to....

 Become better Speakers

 Prepare for the 3rd and 4th grade

 Weekly Spelling Words